 Christy and Karen just earned doctoral degrees from the University of Saint Louis in District Leadership, with a dissertation focus on principal succession planning.

-Karen Hile is a 19th year veteran of public education, currently serving as an Executive Director in Human Resources.
+Karen Hile is a 20 year veteran of public education, currently serving as an Assistant Superintendent in Human Resources.
 She has served in different roles and districts throughout her career as education always seemed in the cards for her.
 She set off to college to become a teacher but the particular liberal arts program had teacher candidates get undergrad degrees in content other than education first.

 Karen completed her BA and BS in Psychology and set off to get certified through completing her Masters while having her own classroom through the Kansas City Residential Internship Program.
 Having no experience, it could have been an utter disaster for her students and herself for that matter, but instead because of the support built into the program, it ignited her fire for this profession.